nathanhoad/example_dialogue_balloons/README.md

 - A pixel balloon for low res games (with talking beeps)
 - A balloon featuring character portraits
 - A point n click adventure style dialogue system (with voice)
+- Asking the player for their name and then using it.

 ## Explainer video